Nanolx/NanoDroid/doc/PseudoDebloat.md

 See the [default settings](.nanomod-overlay).

-Alternatively you can also use the NanoMod-setupwizard package instead of manual creation of the configuration file.
+Alternatively you can also use the NanoMod Setup Wizard package instead of manual creation of the configuration file.

 The syntax is pretty simple: